diffblue/cbmc/src/solvers/README.md

   post-processing function that adds extra constraints.
 This is not used by the SMT2 back-ends.

-* dplib/:   Provides the `dplib_dect` object which used the decision procedure library from “Decision Procedures : An Algorithmic Point of View”.

-* smt1/:   Provides the `smt1_dect` type which converts the formulae to SMTLib version 1 and then invokes one of Boolector, CVC3, OpenSMT, Yices, MathSAT or Z3.
-Again, note that this format is depreciated.
+* smt2/:   Provides the `smt2_dect` type which converts the formulae to SMTLib 2 and then invokes one of Boolector, CVC3, CVC4, MathSAT, Yices or Z3.

-* smt2/:   Provides the `smt2_dect` type which functions in a similar way to `smt1_dect`, calling Boolector, CVC3, MathSAT, Yices or Z3.
   Note that the interaction with the solver is batched and uses temporary files rather than using the interactive command supported by SMTLib 2.
 With the `–fpa` option, this output mode will not flatten